-Determination Of Planting Time:
+Determination of Planting Time:

-When To Plant?
+When to Plant?

-Growing Brussels Sprouts:
+Growing Brussels sprouts:

-Preparation Of Raised Beds:
+Preparation of Raised Beds:

-Care Of Brussels Sprouts In Raised Beds:
+Care of Brussels sprouts In Raised Beds:

 To thrive well in raised beds Brussels sprouts require the following things:

-A good amount of organic matter will help them retain the moisture they need for their vigorous growth.
+Organic matter also increases the moisture-retaining ability.
+Soil pH should be between 6.5 and 7.
 Brussels sprouts like the soil around them to be firm, but not compacted.
-So tap it lightly.
+So tap it gently

 The second crop of Brussels sprouts:

-Best Varieties Of Brussels Sprouts To Grow:
+Best Varieties of Brussels sprouts To Grow:

 Long Island Improved

-Protection Of Brussels Sprouts From The Harsh Environment:
+Protection of Brussels sprouts From the Harsh Environment:

 Floating row covers: